Great Lakes Theater: Artistic directors

 Gerald Freedman became the artistic director in 1985 and left in 1997 when the board required that the director be in residence year round.
 Increasing the theater's prestige, Freedman successfully attracted well-known actors and directors to the GLTF stage, including: George Abbott, Jean Stapleton, Hal Holbrook, and Ruby Dee.
 Under his direction, GLSF changed its name to the "Great Lakes Theater Festival.

 Freedman was followed by James Bundy in 1998.
 James Bundy was the artistic director between 1998 and 2002 when he left to become the Dean of the Yale School of Drama and artistic director of Yale Repertory Theater.
-During Bundy's direction the theater realized its most attended season to date in 2001, with 77,000 audience attendees.
+During Bundy's tenure the theater realized its most attended season to date in 2001, with 77,000 audience attendees.

 Charles Fee has been the artistic director since 2002.
 Under Fee's direction, the theater began partnerships with the Idaho Shakespeare Festival, Lake Tahoe Shakespeare Festival, and the Playhouse Square Foundation.
-Fee inherited more than $1 million in debt, but by making savvy decisions, such as becoming a summer-fall repertory theater, he has put the organization in strong financial standing.
+Fee inherited more than $1 million in debt.